fosslight/fosslight-guide-en/scanner/1_dependency.md

 <span class="specific-title">How to Run</span>

-1. Linux
-  - Run the following command in the path where pom.xml (Maven's manifest file) exists.
+1. Run the following command in the path where pom.xml (Maven's manifest file) exists.
     ```
     $ fosslight_dependency
     ```
-2. Windows
-  - Place fosslight_dependency.exe in the directory where pom.xml (Maven's manifest file) exists, then double-click to run.

 > **Note**: When using a separately configured build output directory
 >   - The licenses.xml file will be created under {buildDir}/generated-resources.
 In this case, you must specify the build output directory with the -o option when running fosslight_dependency.